pyccel/pyccel/docs/type_annotations.md

 b : set[bool] = {False, True}
 c : set[float] = {}
 ```
-Sets can be declared as local variables, arguments or results of functions translated to C. An argument can be marked as constant using a string annotation or (in a module) using the `Final` qualifier:
+Sets can be declared as local variables, arguments or results of functions, but not yet as class variables.
+An argument can be marked as constant using a string annotation or (in a module) using the `Final` qualifier:
 ```python
 def f(a : 'const set[int]'):
     pass